 Habitat: American beech (Fagus grandifolia), European beech (Fagus sylvatica), Oriental beech (Fagus orientalis) and Chinese beech (Fagus engleriana)

 Reproduction: More research is needed.

 Impact and Damage: Symptoms of the disease include dark striping or banding between the leaf veins which is noticeable from below.
 It can also cause reduced leaf size as well as leaf thickening and/or puckering.
 As the disease progresses, heavily shriveled, discolored, deformed leaves cluster near the branch tips.
 Eventually, leaf and bud production is reduced.
 Buds that are produced are small and weakly attached.
 Observations in Ohio suggest sapling-sized trees may be killed within 2-5 years.

-Credits: The information provided in this factsheet was gathered from the Ohio DNR Forest Health Pest Alert, The Ohio State University: Buckeye Yard & Garden onLine and the United State Department of Agriculture.
+Credits: The information provided in this factsheet was gathered from the Ohio DNR Forest Health Pest Alert, The Ohio State University: Buckeye Yard & Garden online and the United States Department of Agriculture.

 Individual species images that appear with a number in a black box are courtesy of the Bugwood.org network (http://www.invasive.org).
 Individual photo author credits may not be included due to the small display size of the images and subsequent difficulty of reading the provided text.
 All other images appear courtesy of Google (http://images.google.com).

 We still do not know the cause of BLD, but researchers are actively investigating this disease.